Ferry Point Park: History

+Background

 A large boulder, possibly a glacial erratic, sits in the west side of the park near the base of the Bronx-Whitestone Bridge.

 Ferry Point is named after the Ferris family, who were 18th-century residents of Throggs Neck.
 By the 19th century, the area had developed into a fashionable public summer resort, which also contained large German beer gardens, to which the residents of Yorkville, Manhattan (then a heavily German neighborhood) arrived by steamboat service up the East River.
 The 19th-century steamboat landing at Ferris Dock on Westchester Creek stood at present-day Brush Avenue north of Wenner Place; the road to it bore the name of the steamboat Osseo.

 The first house to be built in the Bronx was reportedly the Charlton Ferris House, built in 1687 along Ferris Avenue between Wenner Place, Brush Avenue and Lafayette Avenue.
 It was situated on the estate of Albert L. Lovenstein.
 Several other large and handsome 18th-century Ferris houses were built in the neighborhood, of which two lasted until the 1960s.

 Commac Street was nearby and parallel to Osseo and later demapped as well.
 The city sold this 6 acres to be developed and it had become a truck parking facility as of 2012.
 Wenner Place terminated at Westchester Creek and for many generations was used as a boat launch.
 New York City cut off the access to this Creek as it sold off the waterfront to developers.
 Neighbors are advocating for a boat launch at the nearby east side of this park and a kayak launch on the west side.

+Early history

+Ferry Point Park in 1940.
+The cove would be filled in with landfill by 1970, and would become the park's golf course in 2015.
+The land just above the cove would become New Saint Raymond's Cemetery in 1951.

 In 1937, New York City acquired the land for Ferry Point Park in preparation for the construction of the Bronx-Whitestone Bridge.
 The land had belonged to the Roman Catholic House of the Good Shepherd.
 The original 171 acre parcel was called 'Old Ferry' and was located at the confluence of the Westchester Creek and the Baxter Creek Inlet.
 Baxter Creek later became the East side of the park when it was filled in by landfill.
 In the 1930s, New York City Parks Commissioner Robert Moses planned a beach, bathhouse, cafeteria complex, bus terminal and parking field for the site, but none were ever built.
 The landscaped west-side parkland was opened to the public in 1940.

 In 1948, 243 acre were added to the park by condemnation, bringing it to its current land area.
 The west side of the park was well utilized by churches, schools, and visitors from Parkchester, Castle Hill and Throggs Neck apartments.
 The east side underwent years of raw garbage Landfill under the authority of the Department of Sanitation (began in 1952 and continued until 1970).